History and Purpose

 - Rules for the Administration of the Early Literacy Grant (Adopted 10-17-12)

 The Early Literacy Grant is funded every three years.
-The current cycle of the grant is from 2013-2016.
 The 2013-2014 school year was the first year of the grant program, implemented in 30 schools representing 15 school districts in 7 regions of the state.
+Subsequently there have been two cohorts of schools that have received the Early Literacy grant funding